Create SharePoint containers and copy files

 The process has been described in three earlier Tips articles,

-Convert old files to
+Convert old files to modern formats and

-Site collections.
+Create Site collections.
 This is the last article.

 In the first part of the demo below Peter discusses different